Jenny Slate opens up about decision to quit playing Missy on Big Mouth

 “I loved being on Big Mouth.
 I love working with Nick Kroll.
 He’s one of my oldest friends and I still do small parts on that show, but I think we all agreed that that was the right thing to do.”

-Slate was replaced in the fifth season by Ayo Edebiri , who also stars in hit drama The Bear.
+Slate was replaced in the fifth season by Ayo Edebiri, who also stars in the hit drama The Bear.

 Meanwhile, Slate is the lead voice star in Marcel the Shell with Shoes On, which is in cinemas now.